-This bibliography is primarily based on Oscar Horta’s Publications in English on wild animal suffering and intervention in nature (for and against) and the research that Aron Vallinder and I did for a paper on wild animal welfare that we once planned to write.
+This bibliography is primarily based on Oscar Horta’s Publications in English on wild animal suffering and intervention in nature (for and against), Daniel Dorado’s Ethical interventions in the wild: an annotated bibliography, and the research that Aron Vallinder and I did for a paper on wild animal welfare that we once planned to write.
 If you know of relevant material not included in the list below, please let me know.

 Aaltola, E. Animal ethics and the argument from absurdity, Environmental values, vol. 19, no. 1 (February, 2010), pp. 79-98.

 Arguments for the inherent value, equality of interests, or rights of non-human animals have presented a strong challenge for the anthropocentric worldview.
 However, they have been met with criticism.
 One form of criticism maintains that, regardless of their theoretical consistency, these ‘pro-animal arguments’ cannot be accepted due to their absurdity.
 Often, particularly inter-species interest conflicts are brought to the fore: if pro-animal arguments were followed,we could not solve interest conflicts between species, which is absurd.
 Because of this absurdity, the arguments need to be abandoned.
 The paper analyses the strength, background and relevance of this ‘argument from absurdity’.
 It is claimed that in all of the three areas mentioned above, the argument faces severe difficulties.

 Alward, P. The naïve argument against moral vegetarianism, Environmental values, vol. 9, no. 1 (February, 2000), pp. 81-89.

 The naïve argument against moral vegetarianism claims that if it is wrong for us to eat meat then it is wrong for lions and tigers to do so as well.
 I argue that the fact that such carnivores lack higher order mental states and need meat to survive do suffice to undermine the naïve argument.